 Thriving in the Face of Trauma

-Up until relatively recently, the field of psychology mostly studied the ways in which trauma fucked us up.
-It makes sense why psychologists thought this for so long.
+Until relatively recently, the field of psychology mostly studied the ways in which trauma fucked us up.
+And it makes sense why psychologists thought this for so long.

 As a result, the first 50 years or so of psychological/psychiatric practices dealt with the really hard cases.
 You know, schizophrenics, manic depressives, suicidal people, and so on.